Hexworks/hexworks-site/_tutorials/2019-02-13-how-to-make-a-roguelike-the-player.md

 }
 ```

+> Hey, what's this `also` thingy? `also` here is a [scoping function](https://kotlinlang.org/docs/reference/scope-functions.html).
+You can read more about them [here](https://kotlinlang.org/docs/reference/scope-functions.html).
+The TL;DR is that
+`also` creates a scope where we can invoke functions on the scoped object (the new `GameBlock` here) and after that
+the scoped object is returned.
+This is very useful for initializing objects after creation as you can see here.

+Here we:

+1. Take the size of the `World` as a parameter
+2. We define the **visible** size which is our viewport of the world
+3. We build our `World` here as part of the `Game`
+4. `prepareWorld` can be called with method chaining here, since `also` will return the `GameBuilder` object
+5. We create the *player* entity here since we're going to pass it as a parameter to other objects
+6. We immediately add the *player* to the `World` which takes an `offset` and a `size` as a parameter
+7. `offset` determines the position where the search for empty positions will start.
+Here we specify that
+   the top level will be searched starting at (0, 0)
+8. And we also determine that we should search only the throughout the viewport.
+This ensures that the *player*
+   will be visible on the screen when we start the game

 We also need to modify the constructor of our `PlayView` to not create a `Game`, but use our builder instead:

 ```kotlin